 (2017) University of Calgary Graduate Philosophy Conference, “The Responsible Brain,” Keynote Speaker (Calgary, Canada, May 4).

-(2017) American Philosophical Association Pacific Meeting, “Saving Retributive Desert,” Invited Panelist (Seattle, April 13).
+(2017) American Philosophical Association Pacific Meeting, “Saving Retributive Desert,” Invited Panelist (Washington, April 13).

 (2015) Conference on the Philosophy and Science of Self Control Templeton Grants “The Responsible Brain” (Florida State University, December 6-7).

 (2015) Invited participant and presenter at the Mind/Brain/Responsibility Roundtable organized by Michael Moore (University of Illinois School of Law) and Richard Fumerton (University of Iowa) (Galena, IL, Sept.
 24-27).

 (2015) Conference on Paradigms of Mens Rea: The voluntariness criterion in the criminal law, “Reductivist Mens Rea” (European Union Institute, Florence, Italy, June 8-9).

 (2015) Conference on Interdisciplinary Perspectives on Moral Responsibility, “The Brain Functions that Make Us Responsible (or Not)” (Utah Valley University, March 27-28).